typemovie/IBench/README.md

-Here's a revised `README.md` for the IBench project:

 # IBench: Image Generation Evaluation Framework

 IBench is a comprehensive framework for evaluating image generation quality and image-text alignment.
 It provides multiple metrics across different evaluation dimensions.